Book Online With:

 Published on 05/28/21

-When considering a birth control contraception after having a baby, there are a few factors to consider that may be in the following:
+When thinking about birth control contraception after having a baby, there are a few factors to consider that may be in the following:

-• Breastfeeding—All methods are safe to use while breastfeeding.
-But there are a few methods that are not recommended during the first weeks of breastfeeding because there is a very small risk that they can affect your milk supply.
+• Breastfeeding: All methods are safe to use while breastfeeding.
+However, there are a few methods that are not recommended during the first weeks of breastfeeding.
+This is because there is a very small risk that they can affect your milk supply.

-IUDs or intrauterine devices are a small T-shaped device that your OB/GYN or other healthcare provider inserts into your uterus.
+IUDs or intrauterine devices are small T-shaped devices that your OB/GYN or other healthcare provider inserts into your uterus.
 An IUD can be used right after a C-section or vaginal birth.
-Or, at your first postpartum health care visit.
+It can also be used at your first postpartum health care visit.

-IUDs release small amounts of progestin into the uterus and can be set and left for up to 3 to 6 years.
-Depending on which IUD device you choose.
-An alternate IUD device called the Copper IUD releases a small amount of copper into the uterus and can be used for up to 10 years.
+IUDs release small amounts of progestin into the uterus.
+It can be set and left for up to 3 to 6 years, depending on which IUD device you choose.
+An alternate IUD device called the Copper IUD releases a small amount of copper into the uterus.
+The device can be used for up to 10 years.

 No matter which you choose, both work by stopping the sperm from fertilizing the egg.